From Dark Radiation to Dark Energy: Unified Cosmological Evolution in K-essence Models: Data and Methodology

 To constrain the radiation content at early times, we include Big Bang Nucleosynthesis (BBN) likelihoods in our analysis, making use of both the primordial helium abundance $Y_p$ and the primordial deuterium fraction D/H. In practice, we adopt the implementation provided in \texttt{MontePython}, which combines measurements of deuterium from high-redshift quasar absorption systems~\cite{Cooke:2018qzw}, helium from recombination lines~\cite{Aver:2015iza}, and helium from emission line measurements in metal-poor $\rm{H}_2$ regions~\cite{Peimbert:2016bdg}.
 This combined dataset implies the conservative upper bound $N_{\mathrm{eff}} < 3.15$ at 95\% C.L., as summarized in Ref.~\cite{Pitrou:2018cgg}, which we adopt as a prior in our analysis.

 Theoretical predictions for the CMB power spectra and the linear matter power spectrum are computed with \texttt{Hi\_CLASS}~\cite{Blas:2011rf, Zumalacarregui:2016pph, Bellini:2019syt}.
+Where the matter power spectra $P(k)$ is defined in terms of the matter density contrast $\delta_{m}$ by

-In our analysis we work within the shift-symmetric subclass already supported by \texttt{Hi\_CLASS}, $G_2(X,\phi)=F(X)-V(\phi)$, and implement specifically the Scherrer kinetic function together with the quadratic and exponential potentials.
-The modified code evolves both the background and linear perturbations consistently, using exact solutions at early times as initial conditions when appropriate.
+In our analysis we work within the shift-symmetric subclass already supported by \texttt{Hi\_CLASS}, $G_2(X,\phi)=F(X)-V(\phi)$, and implement specifically the Scherrer kinetic function together with the quadratic and exponential potentials. \texttt{Hi\_CLASS} is an extended version of the Boltzmann code \texttt{CLASS} that solves the background and linear perturbation equations for general Horndeski and K-essence models; we simply provide the explicit forms of $F(X)$ and $V(\phi)$ corresponding to the scenarios studied here as well as a better suited first point to the shooting method used to find the initial conditions of the field Eq. \eqref{shooting}. \footnote{Our modified code can be found in \url{https://github.com/Eladio-Moreno/k-essence-dynamics}.} These additions allow us to compute the CMB and matter power spectra required for the likelihood analysis without altering the underlying \texttt{Hi\_CLASS} structure.
 In our analysis, we fix the effective number of relativistic neutrino species to $N_{\mathrm{eff,\nu}} = 3.046$ while the contribution to the relativistic degrees of freedom varies with time and with the initial conditions of the field.

 An important aspect of the quadratic potential implementation is the choice of an ultralight scalar field mass.
 This follows from basic order of magnitude arguments.
 If we assume that the field starts at the minimum of its potential at early times, $V(t=0)=0$, which is equivalent to setting $\phi(t=0)=0$ as an initial condition.
 In the regime where the kinetic term $X$ remains close to its minimum value $X_0$, which we will show it's the case to satisfy the BBN constrain, the field evolves approximately as $ \phi(t) \simeq \sqrt{2X_0} \, t$.
 The potential energy at the present epoch then takes the form $ V(\phi_0) \simeq m_\phi^2 X_0 t_0^2$.
 Requiring that this does not exceed the observed dark energy density, $V_{\rm max} \simeq 0.7 \rho_c \simeq 6 \times 10^{-11}~\mathrm{eV}^4$, yields an upper limit on the scalar field mass: